loader image

 Gnosspelius No. 2 had a triangular section fuselage of 12 bays.
 In April 1912, the fuselage was enclosed by fabric resulting in a great improvement to flying characteristics.

-Gnosspelius No. 2 ‘was the first British hydro-aeroplane to employ auxiliary wingtip floats’. – The History of British Aviation 1909-1914 by R D Brett.
-The design of the wingtip floats was initially streamlined, then higher box type and finally airbag.
+Gnosspelius No. 2 ‘was the first British hydro-aeroplane to employ auxiliary wingtip floats’. – The History of British Aviation 1908-1914 by R D Brett.
+The design of the wingtip floats was initially streamlined, then higher box type and finally airbag type.

 The Hydroplane Step